centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 ### Create a host using the appropriate template

-1. Log into Centreon and add a new host through "Configuration > Hosts".
-2. Fill the SNMP Community and Version fields
-3. Apply the template *App-Antivirus-Kaspersky-SNMP-custom*
-4. If you are using SNMP Version 3, use the SNMPEXTRAOPTIONS macro to configure your own SNMPv3 credentials combo
+Go to *Configiration* > *Host* > and click *Add*.
+Then fill the *SNMP Community* and *SNMP Version* fields and apply the template *App-Antivirus-Kaspersky-SNMP-custom*.
+If you are using SNMP Version 3, use the SNMPEXTRAOPTIONS macro to configure your own SNMPv3 credentials combo.

 ## FAQ